Alone Together: Robyn's 'Dancing On My Own' Opens The Corners Of Community

 When I decided to make "Dancing on My Own" my pick for NPR's American Anthem series, I went to social media and asked anyone who saw the request to send me their stories about the song.
 I heard a little bit of everything.

 There were the DJs who spin it at wedding receptions, knowing it will get everyone on the floor.
-People who have played it for hours in one sitting, or kept it on repeat for a road trip hundreds of miles long, or made it the last dance at every every house party they've ever thrown.
+People who have played it for hours in one sitting, or kept it on repeat for a road trip hundreds of miles long, or made it the last dance at every house party they've ever thrown.
 People who insist it can be a queer anthem: "Is she singing 'I'm not the GIRL you're taking home' or 'I'm not the GUY you're taking home'?
 Who knows!
 Maybe she MEANT it that way?
 ROBYN IS A GENIUS," they said, more or less.
-The ones who have used it to get through not just breakups, but cancer, or death, or a lot more, who love that decadent drum fill towards the end more than life.
+The ones who have used it to get through not just breakups, but cancer, or death, or a lot more, who love that decadent drum fill toward the end more than life.

 All stories of juxtaposition.
 People finding community in a song all about being solo.